Compound Butter Herb

 Health Benefits

-- Contains fat-soluble vitamins A, D, E when made with quality butter
+- Provides fat-soluble vitamins A, D, E when made from high-quality butter

 Buying Guide